anthony2025/react-mxmaps/README.md

 Google hasn't made it easy to load the [Maps API library][maps browser].
 For web clients only a script tag is provided, with an optional callback.
 This gives us a few headaches:

-  - It forces us to expose a "google" global variable, a total no-no practice.
+  - It forces us to expose a "google" global variable.
   - To make sure this global variable will be available in our code, the script can be loaded in head, but this blocks html parsing until it finishes executing.
 Alternatively we could use its optional callback to call a global function of our own, but this escapes React flow.

 A variety of approaches (see [FullStackReact] in depth one) can be followed to load the script asynchronously, while making sure not to execute code before the global variable is available.
 All of these are too involved for a demo, but necessary on production.